RoadieHQ/marketing-site/content/docs/tech-insights/track-dependency-versions/index.md

 - The backstage-demo component passes the check with the version `17.0.59`.
 - The react-native-sample-app component fails the check with the version `15.4.0`
-- The other components passes the check due to not having a React dependency.
+- The other components pass the check due to not having a React dependency.

 Since we already know the owners of these components, it’s easy to reach out and ask them to upgrade their React version.